jameslamb/doppel-cli/README.md

     * no need to re-learn the API when switching languages
     * form better expectations when switching languages

+## Documentation

+For the most up-to-date documentation, please see https://doppel-cli.readthedocs.io/en/latest/.

 ## Getting started

 `doppel` can be installed from source just like any other python package.